Skip to main content

 The gap is regulatory, not cosmetic.
 PeRx peptides are prescription medications compounded in FDA-regulated pharmacies with sterility and potency standards, prescribed after an Ohio-licensed provider reviews your health assessment.
 Research-chemical sites sell unregulated powder or liquid labeled "not for human use," with no pharmacy oversight, no testing you can verify, and no clinician anywhere in the transaction.

 Adults 21 and older who complete the health assessment and are approved by an Ohio-licensed provider.
-PeRx does not prescribe GLP-1 weight-loss drugs; the catalog focuses on peptides for recovery, sleep, longevity, cognition, skin, and sexual health.
+The catalog focuses on peptides for recovery, sleep, longevity, cognition, skin, and sexual health.
+PeRx also prescribes injectable semaglutide and tirzepatide for weight management.

 Related Guides